Diffusion Explainer: Visual Explanation for Text-to-image Stable Diffusion: Introduction

-\textbf{Contributions.} In this work, we contribute: \begin{itemize}[topsep=2pt, itemsep=0mm, parsep=3pt, leftmargin=10pt] \item \textbf{\de, the first interactive visualization tool designed for non-experts} to learn how \sd transforms a text prompt into a high-resolution image (\autoref{fig:teaser}), overcoming key design challenges in developing interactive learning tools for \sd (\autoref{sec:300:designgoals}). \de tightly integrates a visual overview of \sd's complex structure with detailed explanations of their underlying operations (\autoref{fig:text_expand}, \autoref{fig:image_expand}) enabling users to fluidly transition between multiple abstraction levels through animations and interactive elements (\autoref{subsec:420:architecture}). \item \textbf{Novel interactive visualization design} that enables users to discover the impacts of prompts on image generation.
-It compares how image representations evolve differently over refinement timesteps when guided by two related text prompts (\autoref{fig:comparison}), revealing how the keyword differences in prompts affect evolution trajectories that start from the same initial random noise.
-Since prompt engineering for \sd has far been highly heuristic~\cite{liu2022design,oppenlaender2022taxonomy}, \de provides a new way for people to gain a better understanding of the impacts of text prompts on the complex image generation process (\autoref{subsec:430:comparison}). \item \textbf{An open-sourced, web-based implementation} that broadens the public's education access to modern generative AI techniques without requiring any installation, advanced computational resources, or coding skills.
-We develop \de as a web-based tool that runs locally in users' browsers, allowing large number of concurrent users to easily learn about \sd directly on their laptops and tablets (\autoref{subsec:410:overview}). \de is open-sourced\footnote{\url{https://github.com/poloclub/diffusion-explainer}} and available at the following public demo link: \url{https://poloclub.github.io/diffusion-explainer/}.
-A video demo is available at \url{https://youtu.be/Zg4gxdIWDds}. \end{itemize}
+In this work, we contribute: \begin{itemize}[topsep=2pt, itemsep=0mm, parsep=3pt, leftmargin=10pt] \item \textbf{\de, the first interactive visualization tool designed for non-experts} to explain how \sd transforms a text prompt into a high-resolution image, overcoming key design challenges in developing interactive learning tools for \sd (\autoref{fig:architecture}).
+It tightly integrates a visual overview of \sd's complex structure with detailed explanations of their underlying operations via animations and interactive elements (\autoref{fig:text}, \autoref{fig:image}; \autoref{sec:architecture}).
+It also provides a new way to visualize the impact of keyword changes on the complex image generation process by comparing image generation of prompt variants (\autoref{fig:rcv}; \autoref{sec:rcv}). \item \textbf{Reflection and design lessons derived from human evaluation with 56 non-experts} showcase \de's substantial advantages in explaining \sd to non-experts, compared to the common blog post approach.
+The great majority preferred \de, rating it easier to understand and more effective for improving their learning.
+We distill key design lessons for creating visualizations to educate non-experts on modern AI techniques (\autoref{sec:userstudy}). \item \textbf{A web-based implementation} that broadens the public's education access to modern generative AI techniques without requiring any installation, advanced hardware, or coding skills. \de runs locally in users' browsers, enabling a large number of concurrent users to learn directly on their devices (\autoref{subsec:410:overview}).
+Available at \url{https://poloclub.github.io/diffusion-explainer/}, \de is open-source\footnote{\url{https://github.com/poloclub/diffusion-explainer}}.
+Having been used by over 10,300 users from 124 countries, \de is making strides in democratizing AI education. \end{itemize}